hazelfazel/tuersteher/README.md

 <h2>Device Control</h2>

-You can use Tuersteher as a simple device control endpoint protection.
+You can use Türsteher as a simple device control endpoint protection.
 All you need to do is to block the drivers of external devices you would like to block.
 As a very simple example check out this blocklist:

 <pre>
 ### Simple Device Control ###